 You are viewing a story from harrypotterfanfiction.com

-Chapter 2: Zebra Angst
+Chapter 1: Zebra Angst

 “Cissy!” a voice yelled out, spinning Narcissa around and snapping her back into focus.

 Her eyes widened as she came face to face with one of her best friends, Nixie Keating.
 Nixie and Narcissa had become instant friends their first year after both being sorted into Slytherin.
 Narcissa had been rather frightened to make her way over to the table filled with intimidating Slytherins, but Nixie had taken her hand and led her over with full confidence.
 Not to mention Bellatrix had practically been shouting at her like a psychotic sociopath that she would shave her head if she didn’t stop stumbling around like a clueless Hufflepuff.
 Yes, she had said those exact words out loud.

-“Did I?
-Well I've been doing that for the past 6 years.
-I would've expected you to get used to it by now," Narcissa joked as she picked up her trunk.
+“Well I've been doing that for the past 6 years.
+I would've expected you to get used to it by now," Narcissa teased as she picked up her trunk.

-“Oh come on you skunk,” Nixie rolled her eyes, grabbing her hand and leading her over to the compartment.
+“I see you’re still a skunk,” Nixie rolled her eyes, grabbing her hand and leading her over to the compartment.

 Ever since Narcissa had dyed a streak of her long blonde hair black during her fifth year, her friends, particularly Nixie, had begun calling her a skunk.
 She’d learned to accept it over time, since none of her fussing had made a difference.